Polar lights

 • 2.
 Weather.
 Clear skies are a must.
 If the forecast calls for cloudy skies, consider changing locations or days.

 • 3.
 Choosing a location.
-Look for locations away from city lights to avoid light pollution.
+Look for locations that are away from city lights to avoid light pollution.

 • 4.
 Patience.
-The glow may appear unexpectedly, so be prepared to wait warm and comfortable
+The glow may appear unexpectedly, so be prepared to wait in warmth and comfort.

 Aurora Borealis is not only a sight to behold, but also a deep emotional experience that will inspire you for life.